 On September 2, 2014, we announced the offering of 14,923,306 of our ordinary shares held by Waha.
 We have been advised that Waha has agreed to lend to Deutsche Bank AG, London Branch, Nomura International plc and CBNA, London Branch and/or their respective affiliates (the "collar counterparties") an aggregate amount of 14,923,306 ordinary shares.
 We have been advised by the collar counterparties that they or their respective affiliates intend to establish the collar counterparties' initial hedge positions in respect of the funded collar transactions by establishing short positions in our ordinary shares through an underwritten offering of 10,180,679 of the ordinary shares the collar counterparties have borrowed from the Waha by certain underwriters.
 The establishment of such short positions could have the effect of decreasing, or limiting an increase in, the market price of our ordinary shares.
 The purchases and sales of our ordinary shares by the collar counterparties or their respective affiliates or agents, which may include one or more of the underwriters or their affiliates to modify the collar counterparties' hedge positions from time to time during the term of the funded collar transactions may variously have a positive, negative or neutral impact on the market price of our ordinary shares, depending on market conditions at such times.
-In addition, purchases of our ordinary shares by the collar counterparties or their respective affiliates in connection with the termination by the Waha of any portion of the loan of our ordinary shares to the collar counterparties under the funded collar transactions, or cash settlement of any funded collar transaction, may have the effect of increasing, or limiting a decrease in, the market price of our ordinary shares during the relevant unwind period.
+In addition, purchases of our ordinary shares by the collar counterparties in the loan of our ordinary shares to the collar counterparties under the funded collar transactions, or cash settlement of any funded collar transaction, may have the effect of increasing, or limiting a decrease in, the market price of our ordinary shares during the relevant unwind period.